Alos444/Data-analysis/README.md

 Analysing brfss_for_bda_2021.csv data set which describes a survey around health and associated behavioural factors carried out on a population in the US.

-### We stated the three business or research questions  to answer through our analysis.
+### We stated the three research questions to answer through our analysis.

 ### Processing the data